CharonSSS/RSS-Origin/README.md

 Me and my team are doing our best to ensure that every celestial body visited by spacecraft uses models and textures that are as close to reality as possible in the game, celestial bodies that have not been visited by spacecraft use their models and spectra based on reliable observations as much as possible.
 The physical characteristics of those completely unknown objects are reasonable artistic creations based solely on existing data.

-Textures in this pack do not exceed 8k (only Haumea uses 8k texture).
+Textures in this pack do not exceed 8k.
 Larger bodies uses 4k textures or lower, smaller bodies uses 2k or lower.

 ### --- Again, [Principia](https://forum.kerbalspaceprogram.com/topic/162200-*) is highly recommended to play with ---